Welcome to our web site

 Psalm 22:16-17 For dogs have compassed me: the assembly of the wicked have inclosed me: they pierced my hands and my feet.
 I may tell all my bones: they look and stare upon me.
 (KJV) . . .
 I disagree with most commentators on verse 17, for instance: this may refer to the violent extension of his body when his whole weight hung upon the nails which attached his hands to the transverse beam of the cross.
 I think it goes far beyond that!
 I think that Jesus' Bones were actually visible after the agonizing scourging that He went through . . . for us!
-I think it is literal!
+I think this is literal!

 A scourge was a Roman implement used for severe physical punishment.
 This whip consisted of a handle with about nine (cat of nine tails) to twelve leather cords with jagged pieces of bone or metal fastened at each end to make the blow more painful.
 The victim was tied to a post and severe blows were applied to the bare back and loins and sometimes to the face and bowels.
 The flesh would be slashed deep in several places by each single blow.
 Scourging was a cruel and hideous type of punishment, and many times the victim often fainted and some even died under it.
 It was designed to get confessions and secrets from spies.
 WHAT could they hope to get from this innocent Sinless One?
 Scourging or flogging was permitted by the law up to 40 stripes (Deut.25:3).
 The Jews reduced it to 39 stripes (2 Cor.11:23-25).
 If the scourge used on Jesus was a 'cat of nine tails' and He was hit even 39 times, this would make 281 stripes cutting into His precious Flesh.
 It is certain that some of those lashes struck in the same place and cut deeper each time, thus causing His literal bones to be exposed.
 It is easy for me to see how this prophecy was fulfilled by Jesus.
 I can also easily see how He was marred more than any other man.
 Isaiah 52:14 As many were astonied at thee; his visage was so marred more than any man, and his form more than the sons of men: (KJV)